 Breakfast and dinner at hotel |lunch at The Village Meeting Place

-Enjoy a wonderful tour this morning taking in the spectacular sights of the Cradle Mountain – Lake St Clair National Park from Waldheim Chalet and beautiful Weindorfers Walk to Dove Lake.
+Discover the rugged mountains, ancient rainforest and spectacular scenery of Cradle Mountain Lake St Clair National Park.
+Bring your camera as we travel to Dove Lake, a glacially carved lake directly beneath Cradle Mountain, offering impressive views.
+We take a short drive to Waldheim Chalet, the forest home of pioneer Gustav Weindorfer.
 Leaving this stunning area, we journey onwards, stopping in Wynyard to purchase lunch before enjoying the coastal views from Table Cape to the historic Stanley.
 With its village atmosphere, small craft shops and historic houses, Stanley makes for an ideal stop.
 You also may like to take the chairlift to the summit of the Nut (own cost) before we head to Smithton.
 Here we’ll settle into the Tall Timbers Hotel, a local timber building sitting on acres of land.

 Breakfast and dinner at hotel | lunch at Woolnorth Station